freezedev/grunt-amd-tamer/README.md

 add namespaces to modules, concatenate them all into a single file or leave them in separate files.
 In a way it's similar to the RequireJS bundler, but `grunt-amd-tamer` allows for more fine-grained control.

+Are you rather working with CommonJS modules?
+Check out [grunt-commonjs-tamer](http://github.com/freezedev/grunt-commonjs-tamer)

 ## Getting Started
 This plugin requires Grunt `^0.4.5`